philsupertramp/django-data-migration/README.rst

 | Developing and maintaining a django project over many years can start to become a constant fight against time consuming tasks including execution of a test suite, recreation of a local environment or setting up a project in a new environment.

 | Due to different flavors of deployment and/or different approaches within the same working environment migration files of long running django applications tent to be bloated and contain unnecessary code.
-Which was at that time implemented to move, edit, duplicate or basically modify data.
-And the idea behind it is also clever.
+Sometimes we even create migrations in the purpose of single-time usage to move, edit, duplicate or basically modify data.

+| Generally speaking, the idea behind it is clever.

-| With this approach you gained the option to trigger migration of leaf migrations prior to starting your updated application code.
+| With this approach you gained the option to trigger the execution of leaf migrations prior to starting your updated application code.

 .. code:: text